top of page

 Ideal Books to Read During a Busy December: Here Are Seven I Love

 For those who love reading, the busy December holidays can be a challenge.
-However, book lovers always find a few minutes to open the pages of an old friend or discover a new favorite.
+No matter what the season, book lovers always find a few minutes to open the pages of an old friend or discover a new favorite.

 Short stories.
 A classic novella.
 Charming letters from Father Christmas.
-Here are six favorites (plus one) with shorter passages to dip into throughout the beautiful December rush:
+Here are six favorites to choose from (plus one) with shorter passages to dip into throughout the beautiful December rush:

 A Merry Christmas and Other Christmas Stories by Louisa May Alcott